ansiwen/ptrguard/README.md

 to memory allocated by the Go runtime) so that it will not be touched by the garbage collector.
-This can be either done directly with the `Pin()` function, in which case the pointer will be pinned, until the `Unpin()` method of the returned object is called.
-Alternatively a `Scope()` can be created, which provides a `Pinner` context with a `Pin()` method.
+This can be either done directly with the `Pin()` function, in which case the pointer will be pinned, until the `Unpin()` method of the returned value is called.
+Alternatively a `Scope()` can be created, which provides a `Pinner` function.
 In this case the pointer is pinned until the scope is left.

 Pinned Go pointers can either be directly stored in C memory with the `Poke()` method, or are allowed to be contained in Go memory that is passed to C